Hindu symbols overview

-This symbol represents the divine omnipresence which means that the Supreme Being is able to control many things simultaneously.
+This symbol represents the divine omnipresence, which means that the Supreme Being can control many things simultaneously.

-The word Vahana means carrier, conveys.
-The Vahana is a creature from Hindu mythology, used as the vehicle of a goddess, that is, their carier that moves them from one place to another.
+The word Vahana means a carrier, conveys.
+The Vahana is a creature from Hindu mythology, used as the vehicle of a goddess, the carrier that moves them from one place to another.
 The most famous Havanas are Nandi, Shiva’s bull.
-Garuda, the eagle of Vishnu, the rat of Ganesha, the peacock of Skanda, the owl of Lakshmi and the lion of Parvati.
+Garuda, the eagle of Vishnu, the rat of Ganesha, the peacock of Skanda, Lakshmi’s owl, and the lion of Parvati.

-In these three stages Vishnu cruises through the three divisions of the universe – the earth, the atmosphere, and the sky.
-Vishnu is believed to have taken these three steps for the protection, preservation, and benefit of mortals.
+In these three stages, Vishnu cruises through the three divisions of the universe – the earth, the atmosphere, and the sky.
+Vishnu is believed to have taken these three steps to protect, preserve, and benefit mortals.
 The zenith is appropriately called Vishnu’s place.

 13. The Tilaka